mikemintz/deme/DEMO.md

 Editing the home page
 ---------------------

+This section assumes you know a little bit about HTML

 - Let's go back to the home page and click the edit button.

 - The Home Page is written in Django templated HTML, so let's take a look.
 Please note that all the edits you make should be between the {% block content %} and {% endblock content %} tags.
 Let's go ahead and change it to something very simple, for example `{% block content %} Hello World {% endblock content %}`